knative/serving/docs/runtime-contract.md

 1. Automatic adjustment of resource requirements based on observed behavior, where possible.

-In order to achieve these properties, containers which are operated as part of a serverless platform SHOULD observe the following properties:
+It is expected that containers operated as part of a serverless platform observe the following properties:

 - Fast startup time (<1s until a request or event can be processed, given container image layer caching),